Flower City Union

-The Flower City Union is an American professional soccer team based in Rochester, New York, United States, that plays in the National Independent Soccer Association, a third tier league of the United States soccer league system.
-Its home stadium is Rochester Community Sports Complex Stadium.
+Flower City Union is an American pre-professional soccer team based in Rochester, New York, United States, that most recently played in the National Independent Soccer Association, a third tier league of the United States soccer league system and currently plays in the National Premier Soccer League.
+Its home stadium was Rochester Community Sports Complex Stadium.
+Flower City Union won their first championship in 2023, winning the 2023 National Independent Soccer Association Championship.

 History

+Founding

 In 2017, the long-time professional soccer team in Rochester, the USL's Rochester Rhinos, announced that they were going on hiatus as of the 2018 season.
 The departure of the Rhinos left Rochester without a professional soccer team for the first time since 1995 and left the team's stadium, Rochester Community Sports Complex Stadium, without a tenant in 2019.
 In 2020, an ownership group headed by David Weaver, the CEO and founder of Rochester-based Aphex BioCleanse Systems Inc. and a former Kodak optical engineer, submitted an application for a NISA team in Rochester.
+In June 2021, an announcement at the final Rochester Lancers game announced that FCU would take over the mens and womens Lancers and Lady Lancers teams.
+Behind the scenes, there was a big push from rival RNYFC to take over the Lancers.
+Promised shares in Weaver's company Aphex BioCleanse were the deciding factor in Salvatore "Soccer Sam" Fantauzzo choosing the Flower City Union brand.
+When this came to light internally in Aphex BioCleanse, Weaver was dismissed from the company, and his ownership in Flower City Union was quietly removed.
+Jimmy Paola was brought in to ensure the team had the ownership requirements for NISA to compete.

 Mark Washo, a former Chief Business Officer with the Rhinos, was appointed as Managing Director and Chief Commercial Officer and the group later announced a partnership with St. John Fisher College’s Sport Management Department.
-In December 2020, NISA approved the group's expansion application, and soon after the team was unveiled as Flower City Union, a nod to Rochester's nickname as the Flower City.
-On April 14, 2021, the team logo and colors were introduced, the primary color being lilac purple in honor of Rochester's signature flower.
+In December 2020, NISA approved the group's expansion application, and soon after the team was unveiled as Flower City Union, a nod to Rochester's nickname as the "Flower City".
+On April 14, 2021, the team logo and colors were introduced, the primary color being lilac purple in honor of Rochester's signature festival.

+NISA Champions

-In 2022, the club began play.
-They merged with the Syracuse Pulse to form a single club that would split home matches between Rochester (as Flower City Union) and Syracuse (as Salt City Union).
+The club began play in 2022, and finished last in the nine-team league.
+For 2023 they merged with the Syracuse Pulse to form a single club that would split home matches between Rochester (as Flower City Union) and Auburn (as Salt City Union).